gkz/grasp/faq.md

 ## Does Grasp do any scope analysis?
 Not yet, but it's something I'm looking into for future versions!

+## Why does Grasp use Acorn rather than Esprima to parse JS?
+[Esprima](http://esprima.org/) and [Acorn](https://github.com/marijnh/acorn) are both JavaScript parsers that output in the Mozilla SpiderMonkey AST format.
+Grasp uses Acorn as it is much faster at parsing JavaScript when location information is needed.

 ## What languages does Grasp support?
 Currently, the only language supported is JavaScript, however Grasp was written with the idea of supporting multiple languages in mind.
 The option `-l, --language` is reserved for this purpose.